 Air conditioning = summertime bliss… as long as it is working right, that is.
 But every once in a while, air conditioner problems inevitably pop up.
-Be prepared.
-Read about 11 of the most common central air conditioner problems in 2021, plus step-by-step solutions.
+Be prepared for Lennox AC repair or Carrier AC repair.
+Read about 11 of the most common central air conditioner problems in 2023, plus step-by-step solutions.

 1. Air Conditioner Running All The Time

 In the middle of hot, sticky GTA summer, you use your air conditioner a lot, but should the AC really be running all the time?
 Usually, central air conditioning cycles on and off several times an hour to reach and maintain your thermostat temperature setting.
 However, if the central air’s going non-stop, you could have a problem.

 SOLUTION: The first step is to change your air filter.
 (It’s always a smart idea to try this right away; filters ought to be changed every 30-90 days for peak air conditioner performance.)